 What Sporting Dogs Are Like

 Sporting dogs have a range of personalities, from kind and gentle to determined and ambitious.
-The majority of Sporting dogs, if not all of them, come from a hunting heritage.
+Most Sporting dogs, if not all of them, come from a hunting heritage.
 It means they are not the best dogs to have around other pets like fish.

-It is not to say that you can’t have an extremely gentle retriever; in fact, you can.
-What I’m saying is that you should always remember the hunter instinct is behind the sweet exterior.
+It is not to say that you can’t have an extremely gentle retriever; you can.
+What I’m saying is that you should never forget the hunter instinct is behind the sweet exterior.
 And a flopping fish can trigger those hidden hunting desires.

 Some Sporting Dog Breeds

 - Gordon Setter

 Most sporting dogs are quite intelligent and perceptive.
 The pointers and setters are particularly adept at noticing things move.
 And fish are no exception.
 Keep an eye out for the dogs showing interest in the fish tank.
 It’s rare, but I have read accounts of both setters and pointers getting a little too inquisitive.

 Again, when a fish jumps out, there is little hope unless you’re right there anyway.
 However, it’s best to train your dogs to know that all other animals in the home are pets.
 And keep the tank out of their reach.